Local Emergency Planning Committee (LEPC)

 - Exercise emergency response plans and update them accordingly.

-Section 324 of the Emergency Planning and Community Right to Know Act, also known as SARA Title III (Superfund Amendments and Re-authorization Act of 1986, PL99-499) requires public notice at least once annually informing the public of the means to access information about extremely hazardous substances that are manufactured, stored, and used within their community.
+Section 324 of the Emergency Planning and Community Right to Know Act, also known as SARA Title III, requires public notice at least once annually informing the public of the means to access information about extremely hazardous substances that are manufactured, stored, and used within their community.
 Follow-up emergency notices may subsequently be issued.

 Accordingly, access to information concerning LEPC meetings, SARA Title III hazardous materials planning, safety data sheets (SDS), and hazardous chemical inventory forms (listing extremely hazardous substances manufactured, stored or used within Rowan County) can be found on this page or requested during normal business hours by contacting the Emergency Management Division of Rowan County Emergency Services at 704-216-8900.